mafifafm/pxt-microbit/docs/projects/step-counter.md

 # Step Counter

-## Count your steps with the micro:bit! @unplugged
+## Count your steps with the Ragga! @unplugged

 ![A @boardname@ attached on a foot](/static/mb/projects/step-counter.png)

 Turn your @boardname@ into a step counter (also known as a pedometer).
-We'll use the motion sensor (also known as an accelerometer) to measure when we take a step with the micro:bit.
+We'll use the motion sensor (also known as an accelerometer) to measure when we take a step with the Ragga.

 ## {Step 1}